EDilleHSC/lobechat-Local/runtime/current/README.md

 Notes:
 - Adjust the `--poppler-path` and `--tesseract-path` arguments as needed for your environment
+- The recommended safe sequence is:
+  1. Preview: `node router.js --dry-run --limit 5`
+  2. Apply (with confirmation): `node router.js --apply --limit 5` (type `yes` when prompted)
+- Advanced (testing only): to exercise apply code paths while keeping the run read-only, use:
+  `node router.js --apply --dry-run --limit 5 --force` (this is treated as a dry-run and will not move files)
 - If you want to persist moves (not a dry-run), update `router.js` to remove `--dry-run` behavior or use the appropriate flag/entrypoint in your deployment

 ---

 If you'd like, I can also add a small `scripts/run_mailroom_dryrun.ps1` wrapper that runs these commands end-to-end and captures a summary output.

+### CFO worker (scripts/cfo_worker.js)

+- Purpose: Process NAVI/offices/CFO_OFFICE/inbox into processed/ and emit a ledger JSON per doc.
+- Usage:
+   = "D:\05_AGENTS-AI\01_RUNTIME\VBoarder\NAVI"
+  node scripts/cfo_worker.js
+- Notes:
+  - NAVI_ROOT is required (fail-fast).
+  - Worker is idempotent — it skips files already in processed/.